idio-lang/DIPS/idio-source/idio-design/idio-feel.rst

 fall back on our :lname:`Scheme` friends and SRFI-95_ gives use some useful sorting and merging functions, here:

-.. function:: sort sequence less? [key]
+.. idio:function:: sort sequence less? [key]

    :param sequence: initial array sequence
    :type sequence: array or list